CAWSCIT/theplug/srs-1.1.0.md

 The following parameters will also be avilable to the user.
 - [ ] Max distance

-Advenced search (This should be hidden by default but a user can expand the plugin to display these options)
+Advanced search (This should be hidden by default but a user can expand the plugin to display these options).
 - [ ] Area (the default is provided by the hoster)
 - [ ] District (the default is optionally provided by the hoster)

-Auto complete will be added to meeting name and place inputs
+Autocomplete will be added to meeting name and place inputs.
 - [ ] Autocomplete name (no API support exists)
 - [ ] Autcomplete place (rough beta API support exists)

+The ability to change how meetings are ordered.
+- [ ] Ordering option day/city

 ## External Interface Requirements
 The plugin will have two external dependencies.
 The version 1.1.0 of the CAWSITC Meeting API and the Google Maps Embed API.